iRail/The-DataTank/universalfilter/interpreter/optimizer/README.md

  * nested querys without dependencies
-    -> calculate the nested query only once, for the rest of the time, use the anwser (tip: create a new kind of UniversalFilterNode which does exactly that and put it in the tree) to implement: need to calculate all dependencies (also with aliases) (so the relations between all identifiers)
+    -> calculate the nested query only once, for the rest of the time, use the anwser !!!
+Need to see it as a completely independent query So, remove it from the query, execute it first.
+Then, make a new Constant and put that one back in the query.
+         Why?
+You need to split the execution because we give complete subtrees to the sources.
+            And if you keep it in the tree it can not be optimized...
+You can not give the containing subtree away... to implement: need to calculate all dependencies (also with aliases) (so the relations between all identifiers)
     useful: always if possible (!)
-[Only possible with nested querys]
+[Only possible with nested querys (!)]

  * merge multiple columnSelectionNodes, multiple FilterByExpressionFilters, multiple DataGroupers that are placed after each other
     useful: not really, it only makes it easier to see/implement other optimalisations